ceredamatteo-lab/theRNAmars/README.md

 | `{CELL_LINE}_{NAME}_{enh/sil}.pdf` | Association score heatmaps |

 ## Output
-The graphical output of RNAMaRs are two heatmaps - one for enhanced exons and one for silenced exons - that quantifies the association between MRMs (columns) and cognate RBPs (rows).
+The graphical output of RNAMaRs are two heatmaps - one for enhanced exons and one for silenced exons - that quantify the association between MRMs (columns) and cognate RBPs (rows).
 In this example, these heatmaps were obtained using exons from HNRNPK depletion in PC3 cells, as described in the paper: you can find the file at `input/HNRNPK_silencing_72h_input_rnamotifs.txt`.

 <p align="center"><img width="770" height="228" alt="RNAMaRs_overview" src="https://github.com/user-attachments/assets/d5c54331-7eb1-4cc0-b5b6-5a90f786a9f1" /></p>